 The Organization of the Missions Team

-Any member of FBC Lindale may be a part of the Missions Team by contacting Missions Team Leadership.
-They will serve alongside the Missions Team Leader(s) of their choice.
-Missions Team members do not have a vote in matters entrusted to the missions Committee, but their input and assistance are of utmost importance.
-The Missions Committee is the decision-making group within the Missions Team.
+Any member of FBC Lindale may volunteer to serve in the area of missions by contacting the Missions Committee.
+They will serve alongside the Missions Committee as needs arise.
+Volunteers do not have a vote in matters entrusted to the Missions Committee, but their input and assistance are of utmost importance.
 Only those nominated by the Committee on Committees and elected by the church (and voted on by the church) may serve on the Missions Committee.
-The Missions Committee shall be comprised of the Missions Team Leaders as defined and nominated by the Committee on Committees and elected by the church.

 - Genesis 12:1-3 – At the outset of the Bible, God reveals His plan to use Abraham’s seed to bring blessing to all peoples of the earth.